aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 1. On the Azure portal, in the **Search resources, services, and docs** box at the top of the portal, search and select **Storage Account**.

-1. Select contosostorage-<inject key="DeploymentID" enableCopy="false"/> storage account from the list.
+1. Select contosostorage<inject key="DeploymentID" enableCopy="false"/> storage account from the list.

 1. On the storage account blade from the left navigation pane, under **Security + networking** section, select **Networking**.